ALGEBRA - 2021/2

-This module combines an introduction to methods of proof with an overview of the basic mathematical entities and structures that will be encountered throughout the degree programme: integers, polynomials, complex numbers, vectors, matrices, groups.
+This module combines an introduction to methods of proof with an overview of the basic mathematical entities and structures that will be encountered throughout the degree programme: integers, polynomials, vectors, matrices, groups.
 These concepts are fundamental to subsequent modules including MAT1034 Linear Algebra and MAT2048 Groups and Rings

 FISHER David (Maths)

 JACs code: G100